haskell/cabal/release-notes/Cabal-3.12.0.0.md

   added.
 It can now be used in the `default-language` and `other-languages` fields, and will be offered as an option by `cabal init`.

+- Remove `initialBuildSteps` from `Distribution.Simple.Build` [#9474](https://github.com/haskell/cabal/pull/9474)

+  Calling `initialBuildSteps` to prepare source files for a package is error prone, as `initialBuildSteps` only handles things like the paths module and nothing else.

+  To mimick `initialBuildSteps` behaviour when there is no custom Setup, you can call `repl_setupHooks`.

+  If you are dealing with a custom setup, you have to invoke `./Setup repl --repl-multi-file`.

 ### Other changes

 - `cabal init` should not suggest Cabal < 2.0 [#8680](https://github.com/haskell/cabal/issues/8680)